 - What is the nature and stated purpose of the visits/involvement in the school of the church?

 We always recommend good communications with the school, and recognize that often schools invite groups in or fail to set appropriate boundaries because they have good intentions (external visitors can make a valuable educational contribution) but have been naive or lack experience.
 The organisation may have policies in place to prevent evangelism, you may want to find out what they are, if they are sufficient and if they're being followed.
+The group may even welcome feedback if they have inadvertently strayed into evangelism and don't want to undermine their educational goals.

 If you need advice please contact firstname.lastname@example.org